-PLS 103 Introduction to Civil Litigation (3) (Paralegal Studies majors only)

-Prerequisites: PLS 101 with C or higher
+PLS 103 Introduction to Civil Litigation (3) (Paralegal Studies majors only) Prerequisites: PLS 101 with C or higher; PLS 104 (concurrent enrollment) PLS 140 (concurrent enrollment)

 Uses examples of actual cases to cover law office procedures and ethics, client interviews, investigating claims, the role of the rules of civil procedure and the rules of evidence in litigation, drafting complaints, the filing and serving process, motion practice, discovery, alternative dispute resolution, trial preparation and assistance at trial, and post-trial motions and appeals.
 To continue with other Paralegal Studies courses, a B or higher is required.